 If you’re not going to be using the dough right away, the first thing you need to do is make sure that it’s covered tightly.
 The last thing you want is to wake up in the morning to find that the surface of your dough has dried out or bugs have somehow gotten onto your dough.

-For this reason, you must make sure the dough is tightly covered either with a lid or plastic wrap.
+For this reason, you must make sure the dough is tightly covered, either with a lid or plastic wrap.

 If you’re going to use the dough in a few hours, there is nothing to worry about.
-But if you’re going to consume it on the coming day, you should know the proper methods of storing the dough.
+But if you’re going to consume it on a coming day, you should know the proper methods of storing the dough.

 You cannot store the dough outside if any following possibilities match your condition.

 Don’t leave pizza dough out if your home is warm.